mehulagg/gitlab/doc/user/packages/dependency_proxy/index.md

 ### Checking your rate limit

-If you are curious about how many requests to Docker Hub you are using and how many remain, you can run these commands from your runner, or even within a CI
+If you are curious about how many requests to Docker Hub you have made and how many remain, you can run these commands from your runner, or even within a CI
 script: